 1. Meet with a SRJC Counselor to determine appropriate SSU coursework in which to enroll.

-3. Consult the SSU Schedule of Classes for SSU section information and enter it on the Cross Enrollment Form.
+2. Consult the SSU Schedule of Classes for SSU section information.

-5. Take the signed form to Kerbrina Boyd, in the SSU Admissions & Records Office (707) 664-3024, email@example.com, to complete the Cross Enrollment process.
-You will not be charged the SSU per unit for the course, but will pay a $10 administrative fee and a $16 program fee for a total of $26.
+5. You will not be charged the SSU per unit for the course, but will pay a $10 administrative fee and a $16 program fee for a total of $26.
 The SSU Admissions office will notify you when you are successfully enrolled.

 SSU (home campus) to SRJC (host campus)

-1. Do not register yourself for the SRJC class that you wish to take.
-If you register yourself for this class, you forfeit the ability to use the Cross Enrollment Program.
+1. Do not register yourself in the SRJC class that you wish to take.
+If you register yourself in the class, you forfeit the ability to use the Cross Enrollment Program.

 2. Complete the SRJC online application for the appropriate semester at https://admissions.santarosa.edu/apply